What Is The Best Drink For Kids?

 Help kids drink more water each day

-Whether your kiddo is a dream listener or puts up the good fight at mealtime, it’s important to help them aim to get the right amount of water each day.
+Whether your kiddo is a dream listener or puts up a good fight at mealtime, it’s important to help them aim to get the right amount of water each day.
 Here are some ways to help them hydrate:

 • Pick out a fun water bottle.
 Letting your kid pick out a cool, reusable bottle from the store makes them feel in control and let’s them exercise their personality.